 #23: Go for Layer Drapes to Get a Victorian Look

 As far as drapes go, this one’s another favourite.
 It adds drama in drape while keeping it contemporary in colour.
 Sheer whites have been added to the arrangement for added elegance.

 #24: Try Types of Curtains and Blinds With Dark Tassels to Stand Out

 This design is easy to drape, inexpensive and pretty!
 You just need to attach a string of pom-poms to the sides of the fabric to instantly perk up your windows.

 Sheers are clearly in vogue and white does have our vote!
-Give this look a try for a open an clear look.
+Give this look a try for an open and clear look.

 Can’t get enough of this?
 Here’s more Popular Types of Wood and Where to Use to keep you inspired.

 Write to us with your comments and suggestions at firstname.lastname@example.org